Nikocado Avocado: YouTube career

-Controversies

 In December 2019, Perry was accused by mukbanger Stephanie Soo of harassing her by sending her text messages and taking photos from inside her home.
 Perry published a response video disputing her statements, in which he displayed the photos he took and argued that Soo was fully aware of them being taken.
 He also showed their text conversations, stating that Soo had stood him up for a scheduled collaboration.
 Zach Choi, a fellow mukbanger who once joined Perry and Soo in a collaboration, later stated that he had hired an attorney to address Perry's statements, though no legal action ever took place.
 Perry later said that he and Soo had faked the feud to benefit their careers.

+According to Perry's interview with MEL magazine in 2021, many of his online conflicts are self-orchestrated for the benefit of his career, citing his past education in performance arts and his desire to play the role of the villain.
+"It's all completely scripted", Perry told MEL during a conversation in which he also discussed his OnlyFans channel.
+"YouTube has been a way for me to create a character and provide entertainment."

+Health concerns

 Due to Perry's sharp weight gain in recent years, many fans and YouTubers have been concerned about his health.
+In a 2019 interview, Perry said he only planned on creating mukbang videos "for a couple more years" and that "it is very unhealthy".
+Numerous emotionally turbulent videos uploaded by Perry have also led people to question the state of his mental health.
 In 2019, Perry told Men's Health that he suffers from erectile dysfunction and a loss of libido as a result of his binge eating.
-In 2021, he told his viewers that he is classed as disabled and rides a mobility scooter.
-He is sometimes seen wearing a CPAP mask, a device designed for individuals with sleep apnea, in his videos.
+In 2021, he claimed that he had fractured his ribs after months of "excessive, forceful coughing".
+He also told his viewers that he had classed as disabled and rode a mobility scooter.